calculquebec/cq-formation-advanced-python/reference/ul-20160216/07-mpi.md

 ~~~

 Note that, currently, the mpi4py implementation of the reduction operations are done naively and would do exactly what we did previously: gather everything on one rank and sum there.
 The advantage of using the reduction operation today is that the code is shorter, clearer, and that you will benefit from it once it is implemented in mpi4py without changing anything.

+> ## Dot-product {.challenge}
+>
+> Implement a MPI dot product.
+>
+> 1. Rank 0 must initialize the two input vectors a and b where a = [1..n] and b = [n..1]
+> 2. Use the scatter algorithm to split the data between processes.
+> 3. Use the reduce algorithm to compute the final result.
+>
+> __Alternative__: In point 3, use the gather algorithm and let rank 0 compute the final result.
+>
+> A possible solution can be found in the solutions/dot_product.py file.